jessefitz/sidespins/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Future Considerations

+## Improve Performance with Blob and CDN
+Azure Content Delivery Network (CDN) and Azure Blob Storage serve different purposes, but they can be used together to deliver an enhanced experience for serving content to users.
+Here are some benefits of using Azure CDN over just using Blob Storage:

+Global distribution: Azure CDN has a network of edge servers located across the globe.
+When you use Azure CDN to serve content, it is automatically cached at these edge servers.
+This allows users to access the content from the server closest to their location, reducing latency and improving load times.

+Improved performance: Azure CDN uses various optimization techniques such as compression, caching, and connection reuse to ensure faster content delivery.
+These optimizations help reduce the load times of your content, improving the user experience.

+Scalability: Azure CDN can handle large amounts of traffic and is designed to scale with your needs.
+As your traffic grows, the CDN automatically scales to accommodate the increased load.
+This means you don't have to worry about provisioning and managing additional resources to handle traffic spikes.

+Reduced load on origin: By caching and serving content from edge servers, Azure CDN reduces the load on your origin server (e.g., Blob Storage).
+This can help save bandwidth and improve the overall performance of your application.

+Security: Azure CDN offers features such as custom domain HTTPS, token-based authentication, and DDoS protection to help secure your content and protect your infrastructure from attacks.

+Analytics and monitoring: Azure CDN provides built-in analytics and monitoring capabilities, giving you insights into user activity, traffic patterns, and performance metrics.

+It is important to note that Azure CDN and Blob Storage are not mutually exclusive solutions.
+You can use Azure Blob Storage as your origin server to store content, and then use Azure CDN to deliver that content to users with lower latency and improved performance.
+This combination can help you achieve the best of both worlds: a scalable, cost-effective storage solution and a high-performance content delivery network.
+## SEO
+Check your server-side rendering setup: Ensure that your Angular application is correctly configured for SSR.
+This allows search engines to crawl and index your content more effectively.
+Review your Angular Universal setup and make sure it's working as expected.

+Create a sitemap: Generate a sitemap.xml file that lists all the pages on your website.
+This helps search engines discover and index your content more effectively.
+You can submit the sitemap to Google Search Console and Bing Webmaster Tools.

+Register with Google Search Console and Bing Webmaster Tools: Register your website with these tools to monitor your site's performance, get insights, and submit your sitemap.
+They also provide valuable information on any crawl errors or indexing issues.

+Optimize metadata: Ensure that your pages have unique and descriptive title tags and meta descriptions.
+This helps search engines understand your content better and display relevant snippets in search results.

+Use semantic HTML tags: Use appropriate HTML tags like <header>, <nav>, <main>, and <footer> to structure your content.
+This helps search engines understand the structure of your website and index it accordingly.

+Use descriptive URLs: Use clear, descriptive URLs that include relevant keywords.
+This makes it easier for search engines to understand your content and improves your SEO ranking.

+Improve page load speed: Optimize your website's performance by compressing images, minifying JavaScript and CSS files, and using caching techniques.
+Faster load times can lead to better rankings in search results.

+Add structured data: Use structured data markup (such as JSON-LD or schema.org) to provide search engines with additional information about your content.
+This can improve your visibility in search results and increase click-through rates.

+Build quality backlinks: Earn backlinks from reputable websites by creating valuable content and promoting it through social media, guest posting, or outreach.
+High-quality backlinks can improve your website's authority and search engine ranking.

+Monitor your progress: Regularly check your website's performance in Google Search Console and Bing Webmaster Tools.
+Address any issues and continue to optimize your content for better visibility in search results.